nomed/gitlab-ce/doc/user/project/operations/feature_flags.md

 NOTE: **NOTE**
 We'd highly recommend you to use the [Environment](../../../ci/environments.md) feature in order to quickly assess which flag is enabled per environment.

+## Rollout

+Set a rollout to enable the feature for a percentage of authenticated users.
+Set a value of 15, for example, to enable the feature for 15% of authenticated users.
+A rollout percentage may be between 0 and 100.
+If the rollout field is blank, the feature is toggled on or off only by the status.

+**If this value is set, then the Unleash client must be given a user id for the feature to be enabled.** See the [Ruby example](#ruby-application-example) below.

+The status of an environment spec ultimately determines whether or not the flag is enabled at all.
+For instance, a feature will always be disabled for every user if the matching environment spec has a disabled status, regardless of if the rollout is blank, 50, or even 100.
+A feature will be enabled for 50% of logged in users if the matching environment spec has an enabled status and a 50 rollout.

+Rollout percentage is implemented using the Unleash [gradualRolloutUserId](https://github.com/Unleash/unleash/blob/master/docs/activation-strategies.md#gradualrolloutuserid) activation strategy.

 ## Integrating with your application